Francesca Trianni is an investigative journalist and filmmaker.

 In 2018, Francesca filmed and produced Finding Home, a multimedia interactive project that won more than a dozen awards, including the World Press Photo Award for Innovative Storytelling, the RTNDA Edward R. Murrow Awards, the POYi contest, and received an Emmy nomination for Outstanding New Approaches in Documentary.

-Francesca loves to teach.
-She is currently an adjunct professor at the Columbia Journalism School and has been a guest speaker and mentor for dozens of storytelling programs, including the Video Consortium's 2021 Sony Mentorship Program, the International Center of Photography, and the Mountain Workshops.
+Francesca is an adjunct professor at the Columbia Journalism School, where she graduated with honors.
+She has also been a guest speaker and mentor for dozens of storytelling programs, including the Video Consortium's 2021 Sony Mentorship Program, the International Center of Photography, and the Mountain Workshops.